Ana Locking

-Ana González Rodríguez (born 26 August 1970), better known as Ana Locking, is a Spanish fashion designer, business woman and photographer.
+Ana González Rodríguez (born August 26, 1970), better known as Ana Locking, is a Spanish fashion designer, businesswoman and photographer.
 She was born in Toledo and educated in Madrid.
 Ana is also a judge on Drag Race España.

 Career

-In 1997, Ana Locking, together with Óscar Benito, founded Locking Shocking, a ready-to-wear label claiming to maintain "strong ties with other artistic disciplines".
-The team received accolades: in 2003, the young designer's Premio L'Oreal and in 2004, from the Spanish Marie Claire, a Gran Prix de la moda.
-Their partnership lasted until 2007 when the label disappeared further to the decision of their business partner, Humana Cultura y Comunicación.
+In 1997, Locking, together with Óscar Benito, founded Locking Shocking, a ready-to-wear fashion label claiming to maintain "strong ties with other artistic disciplines."
+Their partnership lasted until 2007, when the label effectively disappeared due to the decision of their business partner, Humana Cultura y Comunicación.
+In 2008, Locking launched a new ready-to-wear fashion label, Ana Locking.